 “What I love about the camera is its ability to capture the beauty of light.
 When we free ourselves and accept its inherent technical inefficiencies, the camera lets us experience images that our deft eyes will not let us see.
 The camera gifts us with moments that makes one marvel at the multi- dimensional world around us.

-One of my earliest experiences of this was a long exposure a New York subway train pulling out of a station.
-The streaming colors broken down to all its components served as a gateway to an alternate experience, one as real is a perfectly exposed photograph.
+One of my earliest experiences of this was a long exposure of a New York subway train pulling out of a station.
+The streaming colors broken down to all its components served as a gateway to an alternate experience, one as real as a perfectly exposed photograph.
 I love the flaw that is the camera.

 Buddha, floating monks, all sorts of fantastical figures would emerge from these pictures.
-The Path Station project was just an extension of this work except the object was static as opposed to the previous dynamic subjects.
+The Path Station project was just an extension of this work except the object was static as opposed to the previous dynamic subjects

 The second series was shot during the Covid-19 quarantine in New York.
 This produced a completely different set of images partly because of the near total lack of people and surprisingly it also produced on the whole more colorful images.
-This time, as well, the mask like images and as well as mythical figures became prevalent in this futuristic setting.
+This time, as well, mask like images and as well as mythical figures became prevalent in this futuristic setting.
 Our Ancestors visiting the Future.
 Hence the name RA.

 As to the images and their interpretations I can only quote Roy DeCarava “A photograph is a photograph, a picture, an image, an illusion complete within itself, depending neither on words, reproductive processes or anything else for its life, its reason for being.”

 Archival digital photography printed on Hamhnemuhle etching paper.
 Larger sizes available by commission.